videolan/x265/doc/reST/cli.rst

        This option should be coupled with analysis-reuse-mode option, --analysis-reuse-level 10.
        The ctu size of load should be double the size of save.
 Default 0.

-.. option:: --refine-intra
+.. option:: --refine-intra <0|1|2>

 	Enables refinement of intra blocks in current encode.

+	Level 0 - Forces both mode and depth from the previous encode.

+	Level 1 - Evaluates all intra modes for blocks of size one smaller than the min-cu-size of the incoming analysis data from the previous encode, forces modes for blocks of larger size.

-Evaluates all intra modes for blocks of size one smaller than the min-cu-size of the incoming analysis data from the previous encode.
-Default disabled.
+	Level 2 - Evaluates all intra modes for	blocks of size one smaller than the min-cu-size of the incoming analysis data from the previous encode.
+	For larger blocks, force only depth when angular mode is chosen by the previous encode, force depth and mode when other intra modes are chosen.

+	Default 0.

 .. option:: --refine-inter-depth